bbauska/W3Cx-2of5/README.md

 <!----- *********************** image ***************** ------->
 <img src="./images/image052.jpeg"
 style="width:1.5625in;height:1.5625in"
-alt="Snapshot of a style tag in the XDK code editor" />
+alt="Snapshot of a style tag in the XDK code editor." />

 The best practice when working with CSS is to keep it in an external file using the \<link\> tag, however, when starting, it is simpler to